sciunto-org/PDFknife/README.md

 # PDFknife

-Collection of python scripts to manipulate PDFs.
+A Swiss Army Knife sort of python scripts collection to manipulate PDFs.
 It relies on:

 * pdfjam
 * pdftk